sagemath/sagewiki_to_gh-2022-10-10/days10/DavidLubiczTalk.md

-In this talk give a higher dimensional equivalent of the classical modular polynomials $\Phi_\ell(X,Y)$.
+In this talk I give a higher dimensional equivalent of the classical modular polynomials $\Phi_\ell(X,Y)$.
 If $j$ is the
 $j$-invariant associated to an elliptic curve $E_k$ over a field $k$ then the roots of $\Phi_\ell(j,X)$ correspond to the $j$-invariants of